Museums in Canada

 "Much of the heritage of Western Canada traces its roots through the Assiniboia Museum.
-A stroll down the ‘boardwalk’ will bring you in time to our prairie town of 1912.

 Following an extensive overhaul a new museum was opened in late 2017.
 It features more than 7,400 m² (80,000 sq. ft.) of completely redesigned space, including a temporary exhibition hall to accommodate travelling exhibitions from around the world.
 Combining everything visitors liked about the previous incarnation—locomotives and the Crazy Kitchen—with more artifacts and interactives that will surely become new favourites, the museum tells Canada’s innovation story in an immersive, educational, and fun way.

 Located in downtown Oshawa, Ontario, in a former 1920s car dealership the Canadian Automotive Museum exhibits and interprets the world's most significant collection of Canadian-built and Canadian-owned antique and classic cars.

 Ian MacGregor's 20,000-square-foot underground Canadian Museum of Making in the foothills near Cochrane is the stuff of collectors' dreams: "The Canadian Museum of Making began as a personal project to save intriguing machinery and tools from being discarded from local shops, and grew into a renowned, private museum which gathers items from all over the world that live in the intersection between engineering and art.

 "We have one of the finest collections of historic and antique cars in Canada South, most of them owned by the museum.
 We also have the only EMS museum in Canada.
 In our village, we have over 20 historic buildings, originating from various areas of Essex County.
 We conduct many automotive museum and village tours on a daily basis and we see thousands of school children attend the village every year to be a “Pioneer for a Day”."